vosaul/status.im/content/tutorials.md

 ```

 Then, open the file in the text editor of your choice and add in the code provided.
 All we want to do is provide our user with a command, called `hello` that they can issue into the chat and we can respond to.
 In order to achieve this effect, we set up a simple `status.command()` and pass in a name, title and description so as to identify our command and display it to the user, along with some helpful information about what it does.

-We then set a color for the command to appear in set up our preview function.
-You can read about exactly what the preview function can achieve in the formal API specififcation but, in a nutshell, the preview defines what the user will see returned in the markup - i.e. where the messages appear.

-Here, we are creating a simple text response by setting up a variable that we pass to `status.components.text`, which the perceptive will notice is a React Native component - a whole bunch more of which are available and detailed in the formal specification.
-Beneath the text, we are creating a standard response of "Hello from the other side!", all of which will be returned as json to the markup.
-Note again the use of another React Native component - `status.components.view`.

 ```js
 status.command({